utsa-lib-cedish/mapbox-layers/README.md

             });
 ```

-We also need to change the center and zoom properties we specified earlier, which focus on San Antonio.
-To center on Mexico, set the properties as follows: `center: [-103.7294, 23.8002], zoom: 4.23`.
+We also need to change the center and zoom properties we specified earlier, which focusεδ on San Antonio.
+To center on Mexico, we can set the properties as follows: `center: [-103.7294, 23.8002], zoom: 4.23`.

 Our Map component now looks like this: